How do I find out if someone had a life insurance policy?

 5. Contact your loved one’s financial professionals.
 If your loved one had an attorney, accountant, an investment or financial advisor, call them and ask if they know of any life insurance policies.

 6. Check with your loved one’s employer.
 Contact your loved one’s employer for any group life coverage or other life insurance policies purchased through work.

 7. Review tax returns.
 Go through your loved one’s income tax returns from previous years to see if there are claims for interest earned on any life insurance policies.

 8. Contact your state’s insurance department.
 The National Association of Insurance Commissioners website can help you find your state’s insurance office contact information.
 It’s a good place to start if you haven’t had luck elsewhere.
 Some states have online locator tools to search for missing life insurance policies as well.

 9. Use online resources to help your search.
-Websites such as missingmoney.com and unclaimed.org allow users to search for unclaimed assets.
+Websites such as the NAIC, missingmoney.com and unclaimed.org allow users to search for unclaimed assets.
 The death benefit from a life insurance policy is considered an asset.